Readit News logoReadit News

 yanderekko commented on Sam and Greg's response to OpenAI Safety researcher claims twitter.com/gdb/status/17... · Posted by u/amrrs

-aaomidi · a year ago
+aaomidi · 2 years ago

 Tf is the risk of generating erotica?